teamNewDev/ai-instagram-app/README.md

 While modifying all your changes is stores in your browser IndexDB storage (Dexie was used in this project, to make the process easier)
 The fact that this is stored in a database make your info available to you whenever anytime you come back to the page.

+Here is the link to the live website https://my-mini-insta.netlify.app/

 This is a react project, see available scripts below